AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-personalization-campaigns-teasers-strategy.md

 >
 >If, after the above resolution techniques, multiple teasers are available for selection, then an internal selection (random) will select a single teaser for display.
 >
->For example, if the strategy was Clickstream Score and T5 had the same Clickstream Score as T6 (i.e. 6 instead of 3) then the internal selection (random) would be used to select one of these two.
+>For example, if the strategy was Clickstream Score and T5 had the same Clickstream Score as T6 (that is, six instead of three) then the internal selection (random) would be used to select one of these two.

 Teaser Pages / Paragraphs are used to steer specific visitor segments to content that is focused on their interests.
-They can present a range of options for the visitor to choose from, or show only one teaser paragraph that is based on the specific visitor segment; for example, the teaser paragraph shown may be dependent on the age of the visitor.
+They can present a range of options for the visitor to choose from, or show only one teaser paragraph that is based on the specific visitor segment.
+For example, the teaser paragraph shown may be dependent on the age of the visitor.

-Typically a teaser page is a temporary action that will last for a specific period of time, until it is replaced by the next teaser page.
+Typically a teaser page is a temporary action that will last for a specific amount of time, until it is replaced by the next teaser page.

-After creating your brand and campaign you can create and set up your teaser experience.
+After creating your brand and campaign, you can create and set up your teaser experience.

 ### Creating a Touchpoint for your Teaser {#creating-a-touchpoint-for-your-teaser}

 >[!NOTE]
 >
->The Teaser component has been deprecated in AEM 6.2.
-Please use the [Target component](/help/sites-authoring/content-targeting-touch.md) instead.
+>The Teaser component is now deprecated in AEM 6.2.
+Instead, use the [Target component](/help/sites-authoring/content-targeting-touch.md).

 1. Navigate to the content page where you want to place the teaser paragraph that will lead to your campaign page.
 1. Add a **Teaser** component (available in the **Personalization** section of sidekick) in the required position.
-When first created it will show that the campaign path is not yet configured:
+When first created, it will show that the campaign path is not yet configured:

    ![chlimage_1](assets/chlimage_1.png)